CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/cdata-connection/README.md

 Notes:
 * Port 4040 is forwarded from the container to expose the Spark UI (for debugging).
-* The first volume mount is sharing the [Spark submit config file](./src/main/resources/conf/spark-conf.json).
+* The first volume mount is sharing the [spark-submit config file](./src/main/resources/conf/spark-conf.json).
 * The second volume mount shares the LocalCatalog contents and other local application resources.
 * The third volume mount is the output location of the joined connection.